× Search

 The planning process

-Following the first two stages of public consultation in September 2023 and April 2024, we’re progressing the proposed structure plan for the new Keenan Road community.
-The structure plan will show us where the key elements of the new community would be located including residential areas, roads, reserves, shopping centre, walkways and cycleways, and cultural and ecological features and values., To achieve this a number of assessments have been completed and others are underway.
+Following two stages of public consultation in September 2023 and April 2024, we’re progressing the proposed structure plan for the new Keenan Road community.
+The structure plan will show us where the key elements of the new community would be located including residential areas, roads, reserves, shopping centre, walkways and cycleways, and cultural and ecological features and values.
+To achieve this a number of assessments have been completed and others are underway (see 'document library').

 The transport network